thecodeofdaniel/UdemySpeedup/README.md

 Get the add-on
 [here!](https://addons.mozilla.org/en-US/firefox/addon/udemy-speedup/)

-This extension adds playback rates to Udemy videos.
-Ranging from 0.5x to 4x speed.
+Add more playback rates to Udemy videos, ranging from 0.5x to 4x speed.
 Use the `[` and `]` keys to quickly change playback by 0.25 speed.
-Add ability to skip the "Up Next" screen.
+Skip the "Up next" screen if you so choose!

 ## Steps to build/edit extension